-By Officer & Status Date Motion No Item No Subject Motion Action By Comment Date Completed Statu above mapping, as included with DFES SOP3.5.13.
+.
+By Officer & Status Date Motion No ltem No Subject Motion Action By Comment Date Completed Status above mapping, as included with DFES SOP3.5.13.
 12) Turn-out messages to include a more specific warning such as "This incident is within the vicinity of a known Substantial UXO area - please refer to local mapping."
-13) DFES be requested to update FESMAPS, to reflect the above 14) The Shire of Northam mobilisation matrix be updated to include the requirement for the CESM, CBFCO or DCBFCOs, and DFES to be mobilised with the DEFS staff member to provide operational assistance to the Incident Management Team (IMT).
-15) The procedure above to also include the requirement to adhere to SOP3.5.13 - this is currently that brigades cannot enter the site unless the IC approves a variation to the guidelines in the SOP based on a fully documented risk assessment 16) Subject to the clarification of the above, the Shire of Northam Bushfire Manual (Section 1.12E) be updated to include specific turn-out requirements for incidents within the "Slight" classification - the turn-out requirement is to include the advice that heavy earth-moving machinery (such as a dozer) not be used and that other earth-moving machinery complies with SOP 3.5.13.
-This is to be reviewed following additional advice from DFES and Department of Defence 17) Mandatory training session be held with CBFCO, DCBFCOs all FCOs, brigade leadership teams and Shire plant operators on the revised Bush Fire Manual procedures relating to UXO issues mentioned above - it is recommended that appropriate DFES and Department of Defence staff attend the training session part of Bush Fire Manual review 14.
+13) DFES be requested to update FESMAPS, to reflect the above 14) The Shire of Northam mobilisation matrix be updated to include the requirement for the CESM, CBFCO or DCBFCOs, and DFES to be mobilised with the DEFS staff member to provide operational assistance to the incident Management Team (IMT).
+15) The procedure above to also include the requirement to adhere to SOP3.5.13 - this is currently that brigades cannot enter the site unless the IC approves a variation to the guidelines in the SOP based on a fully documented risk assessment 16) Subject to the clarification of the above, the Shire of Northam Bushfire Manual (Section 1.12E) be updated to include the advice that heavy earth-moving machinery (such as a dozer) not be used and that other earth-moving machinery complies with SOP 3.5.13.
+This is to be reviewed following additional advice from DFES and Department of Defence 17) Mandatory training session be held with CBFCO, DCBFCOs all FCOs, brigade leadership teams and Shire plant operators on the revised Bush Fire Manual procedures relating to UXO issues mentioned above - it is part of Bush Fire Manual review 14.
 Complete 17.
 Complete.
 Pre- season training scheduled annually.